 Most likely as a splitboarder you have heard some fuss about the new Lib Tech Splitboard.
 The 2019 Lib Tech Split BRD was designed with touring in mind.
 Finally, Lib Tech started to pay attention to splitboarders needs and it shows in the profile of this board.
 This Camber-dominate splitboard still has a little bit of rocker between the feet, it’s a Lib after all.
-However, the rocker is barely noticeable on the skin track if at all.
+Keep in mind the rocker is sort noticeable on the skin track.

 Where the real fun with this boards begins is going downhill.
 With a Polina Wood core, the 2019 Lib Tech Split BRD offers a very lively, snappy ride on the descent.
 Toss in a high end Sintered Base and this board flies down the mountain, and won’t suck up wax as fast as other boards on the market.
 [Purchase: $849]